Radioactive-Link/csclub-hello-docker/README.md

 git clone https://Radioactive-Link/csclub-hello-docker && cd csclub-hello-docker && docker compose up -d
 ```

+Also, checkout https://labs.play-with-docker.com/# to mess with docker in a vm

 ## Running
 ```sh
 # build the image with name "hello-docker"